Skip to main content

 The solution

-The effort to improve the user experience of AFFMS II began after complaints and frustrations from airmen caught the attention of the Chief Master Sergeant of the Air Force (the highest enlisted level of leadership in the Air Force).
+The redesign effort began after complaints from airmen caught the attention of the Chief Master Sergeant of the Air Force — the highest enlisted level of leadership.
+The Air Force engaged us to improve the experience, a natural fit given our ongoing work establishing a Design Studio for BESPIN.

 I saw it last week and it blew my mind.
 I wasn’t even expecting it or knew it was launching.
 It’s beautiful.